tobych/django-feature-flipper/README.rst

 ====================================

-The application registers itself with Django's admin app so you can manage the `Features`.
-Each feature has a `name` made up of just alphanumeric characters and hyphens that you can use in templates, views, URLs and elsewhere in your code.
-Each feature has a Boolean `enabled` property, which is False (disabled) by default.
+The application registers itself with Django's admin app so you can manage the ``Features``.
+Each feature has a ``name`` made up of just alphanumeric characters and hyphens that you can use in templates, views, URLs and elsewhere in your code.
+Each feature has a boolean ``enabled`` property, which is ``False`` (disabled) by default.
 The app also adds a few custom actions to the change list to help out.
 Features also have a name and description, which aren't currently used anywhere but are there to help you keep track of your features.

-The context processor adds `features` to the template context, which you can use like this::
+The context processor adds ``features`` to the template context, which you can use like this::

   {% if feature.search %}
     <form>...</form>
   {% endif %}

-Here, `search` is the name of the feature.
+Here, ``search`` is the name of the feature.
 If the feature referenced doesn't exist, it is silently treated as disabled.

 To save you some typing, you can also use a new block tag::